Balance Sheet Items Classifications

 Long term Liabilities

-Long term liabilities are the liabilities that the firm owned and are not expected to pay under one year.
+Long term liabilities are the firm's liabilities and are not expected to pay within one year.

 #13 – Long Term Debt

-Long term liabilities include Long term debt and bonds issued by companies.
-Long term debt can be taken from many sources such as banks and will have a different kind of interest and repayment structure.
-Bonds are the longer-term debt such as 30 years in which firm issues the bond to lenders and then make coupon payment each period as stated in bond structure.
-At the time of maturity, lenders get the last coupon payment and get a face amount of bond.
+Long-term liabilities include Long term debt and bonds issued by companies.
+Long-term debt can be taken from many sources such as banks, and will have a different interest and repayment structure.
+Bonds are the longer-term debt such as 30 years, in which the firm issues the bond to lenders and then makes coupon payment each period as stated in the bond structure.
+At the time of maturity, lenders get the last coupon payment and a face amount of bond.

 Shareholder’s Equity